ionic-jp/capacitor-site/pages/docs/v3/plugins/tutorial/packaging-the-plugin.md

 ## Publishing the plugin

 The plugin is in a state where it can be published to an npm registry.
-We won’t do that in this tutorial, but note that the command to publish a Capacitor plugin project is the same as publishing any other npm package: `npm publish`.
+We won’t do that in this tutorial, but note that the command to publish a Capacitor プラグイン project is the same as publishing any other npm package: `npm publish`.

-You can publish a global Capacitor plugin to the public npm registry, a private registry, or just link it to a bunch of projects locally on your machine.
+You can publish a global Capacitor プラグイン to the public npm registry, a private registry, or just link it to a bunch of projects locally on your machine.
 Whatever fits your use-case.

 What’s more, there is a <a href="https://github.com/capacitor-community/welcome" target="_blank">Capacitor Community GitHub organization</a> where you can get your plugin hosted and work closely with the community and Capacitor team as you continue development and maintenance on your plugin.